Science with a small two-band UV-photometry mission I: Mission description and follow-up observations of stellar transients: UV emission of supernovae

 To summarise, potential science objectives of a small two-band NUV/FUV space telescope observing the early-to-intermediate time SN emissions include: \begin{itemize} \item[\textbullet]The shocks that propagate in the CSM after the shock breakout \citep{2010ApJ...724.1396O} are predicted to radiate mostly in the UV and X-rays \citep{2011arXiv1106.1898K, 2011PhRvD..84d3003M, 2014MNRAS.440.2528M, 2012ApJ...747L..17C, 2020ApJ...899...51S}.
 Observation of the explosion and subsequent SN-CSM interaction at these wavelengths may reveal valuable information regarding the explosion mechanism, its morphology and chemical composition, and CSM global properties \citep[e.g.][]{2013ApJ...763...42O}.
 Measurement of the luminosity in the UV band will contribute to a much more precise estimate of the overall bolometric luminosity.\\ \item[\textbullet]UV observations will help to determine the CSM geometry.
 Studies of well-known potential SN IIn progenitors \citep[e.g.~$\eta$ Car,][]{1997ARA&A..35....1D, 2012Natur.486E...1D, 2009Natur.458..865G} indicate that SN and CSM asymmetries must be taken into account to achieve realistic models of observed characteristics in the case of such physically and geometrically complex processes.\\ \item[\textbullet]FUV measurements will provide deep insight into the very early light curves that may indicate weaker shocks due to the presence of magnetars or reveal a rapidly dimming phase of the radiative tail closely following the X-ray breakout flash \citep{2016ApJ...821...36K}.
 Furthermore, FUV observations may also help to reveal the chemical composition of SN ejecta \citep{2017ApJ...840...57Y}. \end{itemize}

-A realistic objective of a small, two-band NUV/FUV space observatory is to provide UV photometry of SNe in host galaxies within $z\le 0.1$, corresponding to the distance of $\sim$300\,Mpc \citep{1996PASJ...48..657S}.
-A real-time alert can be provided by soft X-ray and UV instruments with very large fields of view, such as the MAXI X-ray monitor on the ISS\footnote{\url{https://iss.jaxa.jp/en/kiboexp/ef/maxi/}} and \emph{ULTRASAT}, as well as by ground-based wide-field optical transient surveys and neutrino observatories\footnote{ \url{https://gcn.gsfc.nasa.gov/gcn3\_archive\_misc.html}}.
+A realistic objective of a small, two-band NUV/FUV space observatory is to provide UV photometry of SNe in host galaxies within $z\le 0.1$.
+A real-time alert can be provided by soft X-ray and UV instruments with very large fields of view, such as the MAXI X-ray monitor on the ISS\footnote{\url{https://iss.jaxa.jp/en/kiboexp/ef/maxi/}} and \emph{ULTRASAT}, as well as by ground-based wide-field optical transient surveys and neutrino observatories\footnote{ \url{https://gcn.nasa.gov/notices}}.